-where $b_1$ is given in (A.3).
-Substituting (B.1) into the consumption FOC given in (13) and the asset-allocation FOC given in (14), we obtain (22) for the scaled consumption rule c(w, t) and (23) for the scaled asset allocation in public equity $\pi(w, t)$ , respectively.
-Finally, substituting the conjectured value function given in (B.1) and the consumption and asset-allocation policy rules, given in (22) and (23), into the HJB equation (12), we obtain the PDE (24) for the certainty equivalent wealth p(w, t).
+where b_1 is given in (A.3).
+Substituting (B.1) into the consumption FOC given in (13) and the asset-allocation FOC given in (14), we obtain (22) for the scaled consumption rule c(w, t) and (23) for the scaled asset allocation in public equity $\pi(w,t)$, respectively.
+Finally, substituting the conjectured value function given in (B.1) and the consumption and asset-allocation policy rules given in (22) and (23) into the HJB equation (12), we obtain the PDE (24) for the certainty equivalent wealth p(w, t).

-Lower Liquidation Boundary $\underline{W}t$ and Upper Acquisition Boundary $\overline{W}t$ .
-Let $(W_t, K_t)$ denote the investor's time-t holdings in public equity and the alternative asset, respectively.
-We use $\Delta$ to denote the amount of the illiquid alternative asset that the investor is considering to liquidate.
-The investor's post-liquidation holdings in public equity and the alternative asset, are equal to $K_t - \Delta$ and $W_t + (1 - \theta_L)\Delta$ , respectively.
+B.2.
+Lower Liquidation Boundary $\underline{W_t}$ and Upper Acquisition Boundary $\overline{W_t}$

+Let (W_t, K_t) denote the investor's time-t holdings in public equity and the alternative asset, respectively.
+We use Δ to denote the amount of the illiquid alternative asset that the investor is considering liquidating.
+The investor's postliquidation holdings in public equity and the alternative asset are equal to $K_t - \Delta$ and $W_t + (1 - \theta_L)\Delta$, respectively.
 Because the investor's value function is continuous before and after liquidation, we have